arcrek/gen_bot/README.md

 - Check if user is authorized: `/listusers` (admin only)
 - Add user: `/adduser <user_id>` or `/addusername <username>`
 - Check user's exact ID in their `/status` command
+- Try using the `/menu` command for easier navigation

+#### Menu buttons don't work
+- Ensure user is authorized to use the bot
+- Try refreshing with `/menu` command
+- Check if there are any error messages

 #### CSV generation fails
 - Verify domain format is valid
 - Check quantity is between 1 and 10,000
 - Ensure user hasn't exceeded rate limit
+- Use the menu system for examples and help

 ### Log Files
 The bot logs important events including: